 Spatchcock the chicken.
 What's that?
 It's a term that is thought to have originated in 18th century Ireland.
 It means "to butterfly".
 Basically, you cut the backbone out of the chicken so you can open it up and press it flat.
 (You can read about the word by clicking here.)
 These pictures show how it is done:

 1) The chicken should be breast down.
 This means the legs are under the bird, and the wings are on top.
 2) Start cutting just beside the backbone.
+You can start from either end, but in this photo, we turned the bird so the wings are towards us.
 3) Cut through the ribs right along the backbone.
 4) Here, the cut has been made all the way from front to back.
 5) Start the second cut just on the other side of the backbone.
 6) Here is the bird with the backbone completely cut out.
-7) Spread the bird open and turn in over.
+7) Spread the bird open and turn it over.
 8) Press down on the bird until it lies relatively flat.
 Congratulations!!
 You have just spatchcocked a chicken!

 Stabilize your egg at 375°.
 (You may wish to use a hotter temperature for crispier skin, although we have found the path to crispy skin lies in letting the bird sit, uncovered, for 24-48 hours in your regrigerator.)
 Place two packets of BBQr's Delight Orange Wood Pellets (follow their directions on the package to prepare the little foil packets) on the fire.
 You should be able to find these at Ace Hardware and Wal*Mart.
 After they start smoking, place the chicken on the grid, skin side up.